rcarmo/onepage-by-spec/spec.md

 # Self-Contained HTML Dashboard Specification

 ## **Overview**
 The goal is to create a single, self-contained HTML file that serves as a lightweight dashboard for launching predefined links.
-The dashboard will feature typeahead filtering, keyboard and mouse navigation, and a simple, responsive design.
+The dashboard will feature typeahead filtering, keyboard and mouse navigation, a simple, responsive design, and an in-browser editing and saving facility that allows dynamic modifications to link configurations.
 It will rely on no external resources and will load instantly.

 ---